RefineryAudio/Refinery-Audio/README.md

 ## Support

 Refinery Audio is **free to use**.
-If you find it useful, consider supporting development via [Ko-fi](https://ko-fi.com/refineryaudio).
+If you enjoy it, consider supporting development via [Ko-fi](https://ko-fi.com/refineryaudio).

 ---